aaaaaa123456789/libplum/docs/formats.md

    corner in place.
    In practice, this means setting `width` to `width + left` and `height` to `height + top`, while resetting `top` and `left` to zero.
-   (Note that these changes, as well as all subsequent changes, are applied on a copy of the frame area data.
+   (Note that these changes, as well as all subsequent changes, are applied on a copy of the frame area metadata.
    The data in the image is not modified.)
 2. Since there is no separate way to specify the canvas size in a PNM file, if none of the frames has the same width as the image, the first frame's width is set to the image's width.
    The same is done for the height.
 3. For each frame, if the frame only contains [empty pixels](#definitions) outside of the defined region, the frame area is considered valid.
-   Otherwise, the frame dimensions for that frame are set to the image's dimensions.
+   Otherwise, the frame dimensions for that frame are reset to the image's dimensions.

 If the resulting image doesn't use transparency in the defined regions, the library will generate a binary PPM file.
 Otherwise, it will generate a PAM file.